 What to do Before Filing IRS Form 656

 You should not expect to be able to refinance your house, engage a factoring or funding company to help your business, or in any way rid yourself of an IRS tax lien within a few months after filing the Offer in Compromise.
 The reason for this is because even if your IRS Offer in Compromise is accepted within a short period of time, your tax lien will not be removed from your home, and the debt considered settled, until after you fund your Offer.
-And if you are paying your Offer amount by way of “periodic payment,” that means your tax lien will remain for perhaps a little over 2 years after acceptance.
+And if you are paying your Offer amount by way of “periodic payment” (monthly installments toward the Offer amount over 24 months), this means your tax lien will remain for perhaps a little over 2 years after acceptance.

-Generally, if the documentation is more than a year old at the time they review it, the IRS will ask for new documentation to support your financial hardship.
+Generally, if the documentation is more than six months old at the time they review it, the IRS will ask for new documentation to support your financial hardship.
 If you have unusual or extraordinarily high living expenses for one reason or another, you need to be prepared to submit the right kind of supporting documentation to get these expenses allowed.
 Your failure to do so can slow the Offer process down considerably.
 If an Offer Specialist receives your Offer and can’t support your expenses with the information in the file, or if the information is too old, they will ask for more documentation.

-If you fail to comply, the IRS may do one of 2 things: (1) The IRS may “reject” your IRS Offer in Compromise, and offer you the right to appeal this rejection.
+If you fail to comply, the IRS may do one of 2 things: (1) The IRS may “reject” your IRS Offer in Compromise and offer you the right to appeal this rejection.
 If you exercise your right to appeal within 30 days, the IRS will send your case to a Settlement Officer in Appeals, where they will conduct a review of the file, and perhaps ask you for more information.
 (2) The IRS may “return” your IRS Offer in Compromise.
 If the IRS returns your Offer in compromise, you are afforded no appeal rights, and your case is sent back to IRS Collections.
 A return is common if you fail to provide documentation when asked, or if you are no longer in compliance with the tax laws, e.g. you have missing tax returns, or accrued additional tax liabilities during the wait for your Offer to be reviewed.

-It is vital that you verify whether or not your IRS Offer in Compromise is being returned or rejected.
+It is vital that you verify whether your IRS Offer in Compromise is being returned or rejected.
 The difference is crucial.
 A returned Offer means you may be exposed to imminent bank levies, wage levies, or seizure of assets.
 If, prior to the Offer, you had been suffering from enforcement measures by the IRS, such as bank levies, wage levies, or the threat of seizure, the long wait you experience as the IRS reviews your IRS Offer in Compromise may be welcome.
 As such, having your Offer immediately returned, and your case sent back to Collections, could be disastrous.

 Often, rather than rejecting or returning the Offer, an Offer Specialist at the IRS may respond with a request that you increase the amount of your Offer.
-Keep in mind that the IRS uses a mathematical formula to determine an acceptable settlement amount.
+Remember, the IRS uses a mathematical formula to determine an acceptable settlement amount.
 Your income, your allowable expenses, and the equity in your assets make up a long list of factors that go into this mathematical formula.
 It is very common for an Offer Specialist to disagree with your calculations about your income, your expenses, or your net equity in non-exempt assets.

 For instance, an Offer Specialist may insist that your home’s rent or mortgage is outside the monthly guidelines of what you should be allowed in your county.
 But you may argue that your use of your home enables a certain percentage of your income to be larger than it otherwise would be.
 And this doesn’t necessarily need to result from using a home office for work.
 Your home location could be uniquely located to a bus line, or your work location, thus enabling you to save money in other areas, and “increase income” by those means.
-The different arguments to be made are as various as the circumstances of life.
+The different arguments to be made are as varied as the circumstances of life.

 Similarly, despite the new “Fresh Start” rules that allow businesses to omit “income producing assets” from the Offer calculation for the first time ever, the IRS may insist on including equity in certain “income-producing” assets within your Offer amount, because the Offer Specialist disagrees with your belief that they are “income producing.”
 For example, the IRS may insist that, because your hauling business has two dump trucks, one of those dump trucks is unnecessary for the production of income.
 It will be incumbent upon you or your representative to explain why the second dump truck is necessary, and perhaps even go as far as calculating how much income a given dump truck produces.